Graduate Course Descriptions

 557. Computer Applications in Libraries.
 3 hrs.
 Examines the various applications in which computers are and will be utilized in different types of information centers and libraries.

 558. Internet Resources and Applications.
 3 hrs.
-Introduce the practical and theoretical issues related to information collection, storage, access, and retrieval in a technologically oriented society, using Internet as the underpinning for both discussion and practical exploration.
+Introduces the practical and theoretical issues related to Web design and development as well as other Internet resources and applications.

 560. System Analysis for Librarians.
 3 hrs.
 Introduces basic concepts and methods of system analysis for library system evaluation, strategic planning, and decision making.